Merdemg/RTSPrototype/README.md

-This project is a prototype tower-defense style game built in Unity 6, focused on expandable architecture, AI movement strategies, and efficient spatial queries via a custom grid system.
+This project is a prototype RTS / tower-defense style game built in Unity 6, focused on expandable architecture, AI movement strategies, and efficient spatial queries via a custom grid system.

 Features & Architecture Highlights